-If you're reviewing news articles about earthquakes in Alaska and want to see each location mentioned in an article on a map, the sample input text below can be copied and pasted directly into the pane.
+If you are reviewing news articles about earthquakes in Alaska and want to see each location that is mentioned in an article on a map, the sample input text below can be copied and pasted directly into the pane.

 Alaska averages 100 earthquakes a day.
 The tectonics of the region are dominated by the interaction of the Pacific and North American plates.
 This interaction has accounted for three of the largest recorded earthquakes in history.
 The largest, measuring 9.2 on the Richter scale, occurred in the Prince William Sound (60.91°N, 147.34°W) on March 28th, 1964.
 The second largest Alaskan earthquake, measuring 8.7, occurred on February 4th, 1965, near the Rat Islands (51.25°N, 178.72°E).
 The third, measuring 8.6, occurred on March 9th, 1957, near the Andreanof Islands (51.50°N, 175.63°W).

-Once the tool has extracted the locations of the three earthquakes in the input text, the feature class appears in the Contents pane, and the resulting locations are visible in the map view.
+Once the locations of the three earthquakes have been extracted from the input text, the output feature class appears in the Contents pane, and the points are visible in the active map.

 By default, any dates found in the input text that are within a relatively recent time period are also extracted and recorded in the attribute table of the output feature class.
 However, the dates in the input text above fall outside the default date range.